jim-schwoebel/sound_event_detection/README.md

 A machine learning model is then trained on all the data provided in each folder in the ./data directory.
 Note that if you properly named the classes with label_files.py, then the classes should align (e.g. if you labeled two classes, speech and silence, you can train two classes, silence and speech).

 ### making predictions on new files
-You can then easily deploy this machine learning model on new audio files.
+You can then easily deploy this machine learning model on new audio files using the load_audioTPOT script.

 ### applying pre-trained models
 If instead you'd like to use some pre-trained models, you can use the ones included in the ./models directory.
 Here is an overview of all the current models and their accuracies.